bestia-dev/deploying_rust_server_and_database/README.md

 I access the VM over SSH from my WSL Debian bash terminal.
 Then it opens the Linux bash terminal of the VM where I manage everything.
-No GUI needed.
+No GUI is needed.
 It is just a server!

 Run ssh to connect to the Google VM bash in my terminal: